What Happens When Nurses Make Critical Errors?

-Nurse Error and Birth Injuries
+Nurse Errors And Birth Injuries

 The labor and delivery process involves careful monitoring of both mother and child.
 Nurses are given the responsibility of paying close attention to fetal monitoring strips.
-These fetal monitoring strips keep track of the fetus's vital signs.
-Failure to monitor the strips and failure to alert doctors to changes in the fetus' heartbeat can result in tragic birth injuries for mother and child alike.
+These fetal monitoring strips keep track of the fetus’s vital signs.
+Failure to monitor the strips and failure to alert doctors to changes in the fetus’s heartbeat can result in tragic birth injuries for mother and child alike.
 These injuries can include cerebral palsy and other forms of serious brain damage for the baby.

-A Variety of Nurse Errors
+A Variety Of Nurse Errors

 Surgical Technician Errors

-Nurse Malpractice and Fatalities
+Nurse Malpractice And Fatalities

 If you have lost a loved one due to a nurse error, our firm can help.
-We understand the anger and confusion family members often face in the aftermath of this tragedy.
+We understand the anger and confusion that family members often face in the aftermath of this tragedy.
 Our senior attorney, Dennis Mahoney, has extensive experience as a licensed physician as well as a lawyer.
-His experience provides our firm with a depth and breadth of medical knowledge not found in other law firms.
+His experience provides our firm with a depth and breadth of medical knowledge not found at other law firms.

-Contact The Mahoney Law Firm, P.C. today to learn how we can help you.
+Contact The Mahoney Law Firm, P.C., today to learn how we can help you.